Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

 1. If $F\in K[x_1,\ldots,x_n]$ is a~term in $n$~variables, let

 denote the set of its {\it roots\/}, i.e.~solutions of the equation $F(x_1,\ldots,x_n)=0$ in~$K$.
 Finite unions of sets of form~$S_F$ are called {\it algebraic\/}.

 2. A~set $S\subseteq K^n$ is {\it closed in the Zariski topology on\/}~$K^n$ iff $S$~is an intersection of algebraic sets.
-In other words, sets of roots of equations in $n$~variables form a~closed subbase of the Zariski topology on~$K^n$, and the resulting algebraic sets a~closed base of the topology. \end{dfn}
+In other words, sets of roots of equations in $n$~variables form a~closed subbase of the Zariski topology on~$K^n$, and the resulting algebraic sets a~closed base of the topology.

+3. Usually, the Zariski topology is supposed to be a~$T_1$-topology, i.e.~each point is assumed to be definable by some term; obviously, it suffices to expand $\Omega$ by constants for all points.
+We follow this convention. \end{dfn}

-As easy to see, the Zariski topology on~$K$ is a~$T_1$- (but not necessarily~$T_2$-)topology in which all shifts are continuous.
+So our Zariski topology on~$K$ is a~$T_1$- (but not necessarily~$T_2$-)topology, and in it, as easy to see, all shifts are continuous.
 Moreover:

 \begin{lmm} Let $K$~be any polyring and $n\in\mathbb N$.
-Then: \begin{itemize} \itemsep{-0.39em} \item[(i)] the Zariski topology on~$K^n$ is a~$T_1$-topology in which all maps of $K^n$ into~$K$ defined by terms in $n$~variables are continuous; \item[(ii)] the Zariski topology on $K^{n+1}$ includes the product of the Zariski topologies on $K^n$ and~$K$, and can be stronger (e.g.~if $K$~is an infinite field); \item[(iii)] the space~$K^n$ is homeomorphic to $K^n\!\times\!\{0\}\subseteq K^{n+1}$ (and will be identified with it below); \item[(iv)] the space~$K^n$ is homogeneous. \end{itemize} \end{lmm}
+Then: \begin{itemize} \itemsep{-0.39em} \item[(i)] the Zariski topology on~$K^n$ is a~$T_1$-topology in which all maps of $K^n$ into~$K$ defined by terms in $n$~variables are continuous; \item[(ii)] the Zariski topology on $K^{n+1}$ includes the product of the Zariski topologies on $K^n$ and~$K$, and can be strictly finer (e.g.~this is so whenever $K$~is an infinite field); \item[(iii)] the space~$K^n$ is homeomorphic to $K^n\!\times\!\{0\}\subseteq K^{n+1}$ (and will be identified with it below); \item[(iv)] the space~$K^n$ is homogeneous. \end{itemize} \end{lmm}

+\begin{proof} All items are immediate from Definition~\ref{def zariski}, and their proofs come down to verifications that certain sets have the form~$S_F$ for a~definable~$F$ and so is closed; nevertheless, we write them out.